Kong/ngx_wasm_module/README.md

-This module enables the embedding of [WebAssembly](https://webassembly.org/) runtimes inside of [Nginx](https://nginx.org/) and aims at offering several host SDK abstractions for the purpose of extending, and/or introspecting the Nginx web server/proxy runtime.
+This module enables the embedding of [WebAssembly](https://webassembly.org/) runtimes inside of [Nginx](https://nginx.org/) and aims at offering several host SDK abstractions for the purpose of extending and/or introspecting the Nginx web server/proxy runtime.

 Currently, the module aims at supporting the [proxy-wasm](https://github.com/proxy-wasm/spec) host SDK and support Wasm